Do you want to replace a damaged propeller, or you want to enhance your boat performance? Are boat props universal? The answer is no.

 The hub is the center of the prop, which holds together the entire structure.
 It slides over the prop shaft near the engine exhaust exit.
 The splines of the hub should exactly match those of the shaft.

-You can find two types of hub commonly used.
+You can find two types of hubs that are commonly used.

-- Interchangeable hub – Attaches to the boat while the prop slides off and on.
+- Interchangeable Hub – Attaches to the boat while the prop slides.
 It’s easier to install and less expensive.

 - Pressed-in Hub – Integrates to the prop core by being pressed in the required position with the help of a high-pressure press.